sahithyandev/s2/src/content/docs/methods-of-mathematics/probability/05-continuous-probablity-distribution.md

 ---
 title: Continuous Probability Distribution
 sidebar:
-  order: 6
+  order: 5
-slug: >-
+slug: methods-of-mathematics/probability/continuous-probablity-distribution
-  methods-of-mathematics/probability-and-statistics/continuous-probablity-distribution
 prev: true
 next: true
 ---

-## Properties

 ### Probability Density Function

 Denoted by $f$.
-Used for continuous random variables.
-Doesn't give the probability at an exact point (which is always 0 for continuous variables).
+Does not give the probability at an exact point (which is always 0 for continuous variables).
 Instead, gives the relative likelihood of the random variable taking on a value in a small interval around a point. $ $

 The probability of an event is the integral of the PDF over the region corresponding to the event: